dustinpfister/blog_posts/_posts/blog-plan-for-2018.md

 I started this blog back in February of last year with a [post on hexo tags](/2017/02/04/hexo-tags/), and a certain attitude.
 A somewhat negative attitude that I will give the whole blog thing one year to see if anything comes of it, and expect failure.
 As such at the time I treated this blog as an experiment of sorts, expecting for it to lead to something that might be of value, but to not get to my expectations that high.

-So that being sed the main goal in 2017 was to prove a very cynical mindset wrong, and so far it would seem that I am starting to do just that.
+So that being said the main goal in 2017 was to prove a very cynical mindset wrong, and so far it would seem that I am starting to do just that.
 Still I am not out of the woods just yet, I need to keep doing what I am doing, this is still just the first year, the experiment is not over.

 ## Keep writing posts on npm packages

-I have wrote a lot of posts on [node.js and npm packages](/categories/node-js/).
+I have wrote a lot of posts on [nodejs and npm packages](/categories/node-js/).
 Some of them seem to be doing well, and my best preforming post in google search console is my post on the [npm package jimp](/2017/04/10/nodejs-jimp/), many other projects I have written on are doing okay as well, such as my [post on marked](/2017/11/19/nodejs-marked/).

 ## Review and refine my process for writing posts